Luthaf/rascaline/README.rst

      - Atoms are represented by the expansion of their neighbor's density on radial basis and spherical harmonics.
 This is the core of representations in SOAP (Smooth Overlap of Atomic Positions)
-     - positions, strain
+     - positions, strain, cell
    * - SOAP radial spectrum
      - Atoms are represented by 2-body correlations of their neighbors' density
-     - positions, strain
+     - positions, strain, cell
    * - SOAP power spectrum
      - Atoms are represented by 3-body correlations of their neighbors' density
-     - positions, strain
+     - positions, strain, cell
    * - LODE Spherical Expansion
      - Core of representations in LODE (Long distance equivariant)
      - positions